 Collection and Use

-There are two types of information that the University may collect when you visit this website: (1) information that is automatically collected, and (2) information that you voluntarily provide.
+There are two types of information that the University may collect when you visit this website: (1) information that is collected automatically, and (2) information that you provide voluntarily.

 Information Automatically Collected

 We may automatically collect, store and use the following information about your visit to University of Connecticut websites in order to enhance your user experience with our websites, and for the University to better assess and enhance its programming and services to meet the academic, medical, research and outreach missions of the University: